luna/luna-book/visual_representation.md

 # Visual representation

 Luna is a data processing language.
-Like every language, Luna provides syntax to use it.
-There are two equivalent syntax representations – visual data flow graph and textual code.
-This chapter describes the former  providing two
+Like every language, Luna provides a syntax, however, in contrast to majority of languages Luna provides two equivalent syntax forms – visual and textual.
+This chapter describes the former one – visual data flow graph.

 ## What is a node